 WheatonArts is committed to making its facilities accessible to all of our visitors.
 Tours for visitors with hearing impairment are available upon request.
 Please provide two weeks notice so we may accommodate your needs.

 Basic accessibility information is listed below.
-If you have any questions, or if you would like to make suggestions for further improvements to better accommodate your needs, please contact us at 856-825-6800 or 800-998-4552.
-E-mail: firstname.lastname@example.org.
-Web: wheatonarts.org.
+If you have any questions, or if you would like to make suggestions for further improvements to better accommodate your needs, please contact us at 856-825-6800 or 800-998-4552, or by email at firstname.lastname@example.org.

 Patrons with hearing and speech disabilities may contact WheatonArts through the New Jersey Relay Service at (TRS) 800-852-7899 or by dialing 711.

 WheatonArts is accessible to visitors who use wheelchairs.
-All public spaces within WheatonArts’ fourteen public buildings are on the first floor, and on unobstructed paths, typically kept clear from snow and ice.
-All buildings have ramps, except for the School House (currently in repair).
+All public spaces within WheatonArts’ public buildings are on the first floor, with ramps, and on unobstructed paths, typically kept clear from snow and ice.
 Assistance with the front door in a number of buildings may be needed.
 All buildings are manned with staff who can accommodate a visitor’s needs.

 Visitors may borrow manual wheelchairs from the Gatehouse and the Museum of American Glass on a first-come, first-served basis.